 You must get two permits to bring crocodile products into the NT direct from overseas.

 You must get an import permit from the Australian Government.
-To find out more go to the Department of the Environment website.
+To find out more, go to the Department of Agriculture, Water and the Environment website.

 You must also get an NT import permit, as outlined above under Importing within Australia.

 If the product is first imported to somewhere else in Australia, only an NT import permit is required.

 There are seven crocodile farms in the NT, from hatcheries to major tourism ventures.